 ECSAT is the most recent addition to ESA’s operational sites across Europe.
 First opened in 2009, ECSAT is being developed by ESA following agreements reached between the UK and ESA in November 2012.
 It is currently supporting activities related to telecommunications, integrated applications, climate change, technology and science.

 The expansion of ESA matches the increased importance given to space by the UK.
 The UK space industry is growing at a long-term average of 7.3% as recorded in 2012/2013, is worth £11.3 billion to the UK economy and employs over 30 000 people in highly skilled jobs.
 Around 70% of the UK space industry’s production is exported.

 Around 100 ESA employees will be based in ECSAT by the end of 2015.
-A dedicated building is currently being erected on the campus to host the ESA teams by the end of the year.
-Its design uses advanced concepts on sustainability and the use of natural energy sources.
+A dedicated building has been built on the campus.
+The 'Roy Gibson' building, named after ESA's first Director General, uses advanced concepts on sustainability and natural energy sources.
 It will be certified according to the UK ‘Building Research Establishment Environmental Assessment Method’ (BREEAM).

-ECSAT’s current home is the Atlas building, which has been refurbished to accommodate a team of about 60 people.
-This building also hosts Business Incubation initiatives, operated by the UK Science and Technologies Facility Council, one of which is in cooperation with ESA.
+Harwell Campus is also home to ESA's Business Incubation initiatives, operated by the UK Science and Technologies Facility Council, one of which is in cooperation with ESA.
 A Concurrent Design Facility and a robotics test laboratory are both operated by RAL Space, a leading UK player in the space domain and traditional partner in ESA’s science and Earth observation programmes.

 ECSAT is built around and will be drawing maximum benefit from cooperation with organisations located on or linked to the Harwell campus.